 Athens is an extremely safe destination for tourists.
 Period.
 On top of that it is amazingly interesting and not just for a couple of days.

 If you make a plan to experience these best things to do in Athens above, you realize that you need quite a few days even to have a quick walk-through.
 An extra set of articles for Athens can be seen here.
+As you understand there are tons of things to see in Athens and lots of ideas on what to do in Athens.

 P.S.
 If you want more inside info, or want to suggest more tips drop a comment below.
 Share this with your friends!